Error: STOP: c00002e2 on Active Directory server restore or screenshot verification

 Topic

-This article describes troubleshooting a restored Active Directory machine or screenshot verification receiving the error: "STOP: c00002e2" or "0xc00002e2."
+This article describes troubleshooting a restored Active Directory machine or screenshot verification receiving either error:

 Environment